-Located in the former rooms of Galerie Rudolf Zwirner in Cologne, PRISKA PASQUER has established a forward-looking concept which aims to go beyond the traditional scope of an art gallery in times of great change.
+Located in the historically important 400 sq m space of the legendary former Galerie Rudolf Zwirner in Cologne, built in 1972 by Erich Schneider-Wessling, one of the leading architects of his time, PRISKA PASQUER has established a forward-looking concept which aims to go beyond the traditional scope of an art gallery in times of great change.

 Since 2013, PRISKA PASQUER – which was founded in 2000 – has sought to identify relevant artworks from the digital age, showcasing them in exhibitions that raise fundamental, far-reaching questions: How do artists respond to the digital transformation?
 What themes define art in the digital age and how does the digital age change the way artists view the world?

 The “20|13” concept and the series of RESET exhibitions are dedicated to artists who assume new perspectives on key issues of our time and who mirror the sweeping developments of the digital age directly.

 RESET I and MODERNISM (2015) presented pioneering artists of the digital age in comparison to their predecessors from an earlier age of Western modernity which was similarly characterised by political, economic and cultural revolution.

 RESET II and FUTURISM (2016) created a dialogue between contemporary art and Italian Futurism, highlighting both the dynamism and the technical progress of that era.